JayC-ADI/dcs-srs-server/README.md

 ## Acknowledgments

 Special thanks to **Atlas Defense Industries** ([https://adi.sc/](https://adi.sc/)) for their invaluable assistance in developing, testing, and validating this Docker containerization setup.
-Their expertise in DCS operations and server deployment has made this project possible.
+ADI is the largest exclusive organization in Star Citizen and has extensively tested this DCS-SRS Docker implementation with over 90 concurrent users, ensuring it can handle large-scale operations.
+Their expertise in large-scale gaming operations and server deployment has made this project possible and battle-tested for real-world use.

 ---